 The combination of these compounds offers a wide range of therapeutic and recreational options for consumers.
 Understanding the unique properties of each strain can help individuals choose the best option for their needs.
 As research continues to uncover more about cannabis, it is clear that both terpenes and cannabinoids play a significant role in its overall effects and profile.

-The cannabis experience is multidimensional, and its effects vary from product to product.
+The cannabis experience has many layers , and its effects vary from product to product.
 Cannabis plants contain over 100 different cannabinoids and more than 150 terpenes, each of which can influence the effects of the plant in different ways.
 As the discussion of cannabinoids and terpenes grows, more consumers are shifting their focus to full-spectrum cannabis.